eed3si9n/herding-cats/docs/08/d.md

 type Option[+A] = Free[Trivial, A]
 ```

-There's also iteratees implementation based on free monads.
+There's also an iteratees implementation based on free monads.
 Finally, he summarizes free monads in nice bullet points:

 > - A model for any recursive data type with data at the leaves.